isomerpages/ura-lkywcp/index.md

         image: /images/features/2024/banner2026.gif/
         alt: Call for nominations for 2026 Prize
     - infopic:
-        title: The Prize for cities
-        subtitle:
-        description: The Prize is a prestigious international award honouring outstanding cities in creating liveable, vibrant & sustainable urban communities.
-Established in 2009, the Prize looks at the holistic transformation of cities over 10 to 20 years.
-        button: About the Prize
-        url: /about-the-prize/
-        image: /images/worldmapdots.png/
-        alt: World map
-    - infopic:
         title: Behind New York City’s POPS stars
         subtitle: Interview with Edith Hsu-Chen
         description: How did New York City create nearly 600 privately owned public spaces (POPS)?
 Edith Hsu-Chen, Executive Director of NYC's Department of Planning, credits strong public-private partnerships and innovative, evolving regulations tailored to foster unique and vibrant spaces.